shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

   * Important: Racket **is** case-sensitive (i.e. capitals matter) so make sure that your define statement actually says `(define netid ...)` where `netid` has no spaces and no capitals.
   * Make sure your netid you enter is actually your netid.
 The autograder will compare the submitter's netid to the one in your program.

 For this assignment, you will upload your `exercise_0.rkt` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.

+Here's some tips on working with files on your computer:

+> _Pro-tip 1_: do not MOVE an already open file.
+If you open a file in DrRacket (or any app) and THEN move the file in your operating system, the app doesn't know the file was moved.
+It will assume you want to save it in the older folder.

+> _Pro-tip 2_: do not submit a file that you currently have open.
+Instead, finish your work then close DrRacket.
+That way, there's no possible way to submit an older file.

+> _Pro-tip 3_: do not have multiple versions of the same file.
+It just makes it harder for you to keep track of what's what.

+> _Pro-tip 4_: worried you didn't submit the right file?
+It takes seconds to check!
+Once you've successfuly submitted on Cavnas, just download the file you just submitted by clicking on the link Canvas provides.
+Then open that file in DrRacket.
+Is it the right one?
+If so, you're good to go!

 Once you've submitted your file to Canvas, you're done!

-> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the <mark>UNTIL</mark> date on Canvas).
+> **Note**: You'll receive two bits of feedback on your submissions in this class.
+The first is what we call a TypeCheck which happens every 30 minutes and just checks to make sure you submitted a valid Racket file and that you've defined each of the things we've asked of you in the assignment.
+You'll see this as a Canvas comment on your submission no more than 30 minutes after you submit.
+The second is your actual graded feedback.
+You will not receive a grade/final feedback from the autograder on your assignment until AFTER the final due date (which is the <mark>UNTIL</mark> date on Canvas).

-* * *
-## Requesting a Late Penalty Waiver

-If you need to request an extension on this assignment use the <a href="https://forms.gle/qPjnrmqtZSjpaGAY6">Late Penalty Waiver form</a>.
-Please see the Syllabus for requirements.
+{% include submission_details.md %}